 - General Student Services

-TTexas Tech Federal Credit Union has free checking, low-cost consumer loans, low-rate credit cards, and mobile banking for anyone who wants to become a member of the credit union.
-There are two on-campus locations: 1802 Texas Tech Parkway and room 1A-98 at the Health Sciences Center.
-ATMs are available at the main office on Texas Tech Parkway, the Administration Building, Student Recreation Center, and United Spirit Arena.
-For more information, visit www.TexasTechFCU.org
+Texas Tech Federal Credit Union offers free cash-back checking accounts, low-cost consumer loans, low-rate credit cards, a full-service home loan center and mobile banking services for anyone who wants to become a member.
+There are three branch locations: 1802 Texas Tech Parkway and room 1A-98 at the Health Sciences Center (both on campus), and 4005-98th Street.
+All locations can be reached at (806) 742-3606.
+ATMs are available at all branch locations, the Administration Building, the Student Recreation Center, and the United Spirit Arena.
+See www.TexasTechFCU.org for more information.

 Back to Top